Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Commerce exercised its discretion to toll all deadlines affected by the closure of the Federal Government from January 20 through 22, 2018.
 If the new deadline falls on a non-business day, in accordance with Commerce's practice, the deadline will become the next business day.
 The revised deadline for the final results of this review is now March 9, 2018.

 Scope of the Order

-The products covered by the order are certain passenger vehicle and light truck tires from the China.
-A full description of the scope of the order is contained in the Amended Final Decision Memorandum.
+The products covered by the order are certain passenger vehicle and light truck tires from China.
+A full description of the scope of the order is contained in the Issues and Decision Memorandum.

-Commerce intends to issue assessment instructions to U.S. Customs and Border Protection (CBP) 15 days after the date of publication of these amended final results of review, to liquidate shipments of subject merchandise entered, or withdrawn from warehouse, for consumption, on or after January 1, 2016 through December 31, 2016, at the ad valorem rates listed above.
+Consistent with 19 CFR 351.212(b)(2), we intend to issue assessment instructions to U.S. Customs and Border Protection (CBP) 15 days after the date of publication of these final results of review, to liquidate shipments of subject merchandise entered, or withdrawn from warehouse, for consumption, on or after December 1, 2014, through December 31, 2015, at the ad valorem rates listed above.

 Administrative Protective Order

 This notice also serves as a reminder to parties subject to administrative protective order (APO) of their responsibility concerning the destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
 Timely written notification of the return or destruction of APO materials or conversion to judicial protective order is hereby requested.
 Failure to comply with the regulations and terms of an APO is a sanctionable violation.

 We are issuing and publishing these results in accordance with sections 751(a)(1) and 777(i)(1) of the Act.